TheFelixAjibola/ImageGallery/README.md

 1. Use the "Image Upload" section to upload images.
 2. The uploaded images will be displayed in the gallery, and you can interact with them, including dragging and dropping to reorder.

 That's it!
 You should now have the Image Gallery project running locally on your machine.
-You can explore the features and customize it further as needed.
+You can explore the features.

 **Step 7: Login Details**